When Upwork Fails: How to Find the Perfect Virtual Assistant

-Kelli is Owner and Administrative Magician at 3K VA Services.
+This fabulous guest post is by Kelli - the Owner and Administrative Magician at 3K VA Services.
 She provides professional administrative, finance, and social media support to badass business owners.
 Her passion is focusing on what makes your business go so you can focus on what makes your business grow.

 Want (ok, NEED) a whole bunch of Pinterest marketing know-how, mixed with some great entrepreneur tips?
 Pinterest PowerUp is a membership community for online entrepreneurs and the only Pinterest marketing resource you will ever need for your business!